Donald Trump: Mitt Romney Is A ‘Pompous A** Who Has Been Fighting Me From The Beginning’

 The president defended his conversations with the Ukrainian president, arguing that there is nothing wrong with him publicly urging Ukraine and China to investigate former Vice President Joe Biden and his son Hunter.

-“Somebody please wake up Mitt Romney and tell him that my conversation with the Ukrainian President was a congenial and very appropriate one, and my statement on China pertained to corruption, not politics,” Trump wrote, mocking Romney for losing to Barack Obama in 2012.
+“Somebody please wake up Mitt Romney and tell him that my conversation with the Ukrainian President was a congenial and very appropriate one, and my statement on China pertained to corruption, not politics,” Trump wrote, before mocking Romney for losing to Barack Obama in 2012.

 “If Mitt worked this hard on Obama, he could have won.
 Sadly, he choked!”
 Trump said.